shyampurk/Vonage-Hotline-App/README.md

 The JWT token will be used for authenticating the user.

 You can create the token through this [web page](https://developer.nexmo.com/jwt).
-Open the page and enter the parameters as follows.
+Open the page and enter the parameters in the left column as follows.

           - Private key : Content fo the private key file generated in step 5
           - Application ID : Application Id of the VonageHotline App